U.S. Politics & Health Policy

 The Reality of an Unpopular Agenda

-Despite these glaring issues, Trump continues to act as though he has a sweeping mandate from the public.
-Hayes summed it up succinctly: “He keeps acting like he has a huge mandate.
-In reality, he is unpopular at basically every turn.”
-Even Trump’s so-called “war on woke,” a cornerstone of his campaign, has failed to resonate.
-A recent poll shows him down nine points on this issue—a clear indication that these culture wars aren’t winning over voters.
+Despite these glaring issues, Trump continues to act as though he has a sweeping mandate.
+In reality, he is unpopular at basically every turn.
+Even his so-called “war on woke,” a cornerstone of his campaign, has failed to resonate, with polls showing him down nine points on the issue.
+The only thing keeping him afloat is an agenda of intimidation and fear that enforces a politically toxic discipline among Republicans.
+As his approval ratings continue to plummet, this strategy may not hold up.

-Conclusion: The Power of Public Accountability
+The Power of Public Accountability

 The reversal of the Women’s Health Initiative funding cut serves as a reminder of what can happen when people pay attention and demand accountability.
 Yet, it’s also a stark illustration of a broader issue: a presidency defined by unpopular policies and declining public support.
 As we look ahead, the question remains—will this pattern catch up with Trump and his administration?